jwang1122/python/loop/loopHW10.md

 Expected result:

-Enter a integer number: 100
+Enter an integer number: 100
 The sum from 1 to 100 is 5050.